qsb-dev/quantum-space-buddies/DEVELOPMENT.md

 ## Debugging
 ### Debug Actions :

+> [!NOTE] this list is slightly outdated. it will be updated when debug settings are updated

 Press Q + Numpad Enter to toggle debug mode in game (corresponds with the debug setting "debugMode" in the section below).

 Hold Q and press :